tinkercademy/swift-slides/codingclub/b/list.md

 ### Making the CreditsView look even even even better

-- Lets add in a exit button to the `CreditsView` that says "Dismiss" and dismiss the sheet when tapped.
+- Let’s add in a exit button to the `CreditsView` that says "Dismiss" and dismiss the sheet when tapped.
 - Use an `@Environment` variable to dismiss the sheet

 ```swift[2, 10-12]